-While you could guess what your customers are interested in and how they respond to different forms of engagement, think of all of the customer data you have at your fingertips.
-Then, think about using customer analytics.
+While you could guess what your customers are interested in and how they respond to different forms of engagement, think of all of the customer data you have at your fingertips with the right customer marketing strategy.
+Then, think about how you can use customer analytics.

 It seems obvious to take the time to track these analytics.
 But the marketing metrics that many teams are keeping an eye on are only a fraction of the data available about their customers.

 Customer analytics is the use of data to further understand anything and everything about your customers, from how satisfied they are with your products to their buying behaviors.